Holding your tongue is sometimes a "specific requirement of love."

 First, Paul says that love “bears all things” (panta stégei).
 This is about more than simply putting up with evil; it has to do with the use of the tongue.
 The verb can mean “holding one’s peace” about what may be wrong with another person. … In seeking to uphold God’s law we must never forget this specific requirement of love.
-(AL #112, emphasis original)

-This week’s Jubilee Year suggestion for practicing mercy (#17) is, then, not just an optional nice thing to do but a “specific requirement of love”: Hold.
+According to Paul and to Francis, then, holding one’s peace is not just an optional nice thing to do but a “specific requirement of love”: Hold.
 Your.
 Tongue.
 Far more often than I want to admit, the merciful thing, the loving thing to do is to hush.

 It’s not a new notion.
 The Letter of James pulls no punches about the destructive power of unmerciful speech among the first Christians.

 Consider how small a fire can set a huge forest ablaze.
 The tongue is also a fire.
 It exists among our members as a world of malice, defiling the whole body and setting the entire course of our lives on fire, itself set on fire by Gehenna.
-(James 3:5-6)

 Today we would amend James’s description to include the typing fingers and the texting thumbs, equally susceptible to Hell’s arson and equally setting lives on fire with malice.